svikashk/docs/guide/index.md

 Best practices, tips, and tricks on how you can manage projects with Zepel.
 {: .fs-6 .fw-300 }

 If you are new to Zepel, we recommend you start with our Get Started guide.
-If you are looking to level up your project management game, consider exploring our help articles on Working with Teams.
+If you are looking to level up your project management game, consider exploring our help articles on Work with Teams.

 [Get Started]({{ site.url }}{% link guide/get-started.md %}){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Contact Support](https://github.com/svikashk/docs){: .btn .fs-5 .mb-4 .mb-md-0 }